 We've also put on a lot of extra miles on our trips in search of the "perfect free camping area" so that you don't have to.

-$$$ Spend even less: You could do a similar trip, and cut back on the miles quite a bit if you followed my Frugal Shunpiker's Guides to free camping and the routes suggested in the guides.
+$$$ Spend even less: When traveling in the southwestern states, you could do a similar trip, and cut back on the miles quite a bit if you followed my Frugal Shunpiker's Guides to free camping and the routes suggested in the guides.

-If we had stayed at pay campgrounds every night, even at an average of $15.00 per night (low estimate) we would have had to budget an additional $450.00 per month, increasing each trip's total expense from nearly 30% to 50%.
+Note that, while nearly every other category of expense increased gradually over our years of traveling, our camping costs have remained stable.
+If we had stayed at pay campgrounds every night, even at an average of $15.00 per night (low estimate) we would have needed to budget an additional $450.00 per month, increasing each trip's total expense between 30% to 50%.